General Leave for B.C. Government employees

 More than 30 calendar days

 Benefits coverage is suspended for a leave greater than 30 calendar days for any calendar months that you do not receive pay.
-If you wish to maintain your coverage during the leave, please complete and send the Option to Continue Benefits While on Leave of Absence Without Pay or Layoff (PDF, 665KB) through an AskMyHR service request.
+If you wish to maintain your coverage, please complete and send the Option to Continue Benefits While on Leave of Absence Without Pay or Layoff (PDF, 665KB) through AskMyHR.

 See monthly costs for benefits.

-If your leave is to volunteer for a CUSO project, we'll maintain your benefits coverage as long as you return to work for a period equivalent to the length of your leave.
-You will need to fill out the Option to Continue Employee Benefits While On a Leave to Volunteer for CUSO Projects (PDF, 108KB).
+If you’re volunteering for CUSO, you can maintain your benefits coverage if you return to work for a period equal to the length of your leave.
+Fill out the Option to Continue Employee Benefits While On a Leave to Volunteer for CUSO Projects (PDF, 108KB).

 When you return to work, contact AskMyHR to make sure your benefits are reinstated.